abcdesktopio/docs/opsdocs/docs/3.1/config/persistentvolumes.md

 ### Define `desktop.persistentvolume` is optional

-`desktop.persistentvolume` is optional and can be set to `None`, else the type of `desktop.persistentvolume` must be a dict (dictionary).
+`desktop.persistentvolume` is optional and can be set to `None`, else the type of `desktop.persistentvolume` parameter must be a dict (dictionary).

 If desktop.persistentvolume is `None` then abcdesktop does not create a persistent volume.
 The persistent volumes should already exist or created by another provisioning engine.